 The Toolbox and the Wheelbarrow

 Having and using the proper tools and implements helps make the job easier.
 You make them work for you.
-We often view the Bible in that same way; seeing it as some sort of spiritual toolbox.
+We often view the Bible in that same way; we see it as some sort of spiritual toolbox.
 We want to take things out of Scripture and make them work for us, just like those carpentry or gardening tools.
 However, we do not use Scripture, but, instead, God uses Scripture to change us and carry out His will and His plan in and through us.

 So, are you allowing God to use His Word to continually retool and remanufacture you?